YiLu0259/Yi-Lu-academic/content/event/age-differences-in-social-discounting-and-charitable-giving-in-a-u-s-sample/index.md

 ---
-title: Age differences in social discounting and charitable giving in a U.S. sample
+title: "[GSA 2023] Age differences in social discounting and charitable giving in a U.S. sample"
 abstract: Social discounting describes the tendency to show less generosity to the more socially distant recipient.
 We found that contrary to previous findings, advanced age was associated with higher social discounting rates,